 Mammoth Lakes (Population ≈ 8000/Elevation ≈ 8000') is a small rural community in Central California (USA) on the eastern side of the 400 mile long Sierra Nevada Mountain Range.

-FI promotes the cultivation of local and broad reaching partnerships with the intention of evolving the community in the direction of these goals.
+FI promotes the cultivation of local and broad reaching partnerships to initiate evolving cultural opportunities for the residents of Mammoth Lakes.

 KIERSTEN PUUSEMP | Director & Founder

 Kiersten Puusemp is an artist and curator working in California.
 Her performance and installation artwork have been exhibited across the U.S. and Europe.
 She's worked extensively with Hauser and Wirth Gallery based out of Zurich and David Zwirner Gallery in New York City.
 Her design work has included major exhibition catalogues for Paul McCarthy, the Tate Modern and Hauser & Wirth.
 She is founder of the The Weekend Residency as well as the southern California based art and music space A Ship In The Woods.
 She holds a Bachelor of Fine Arts from U.C.
 Berkeley and a Master of Fine Arts from the University of Southern California.
 A life-long skier and mountain culture enthusiast, she is currently based out of the Town of Mammoth Lakes.

 CHRIS JAMES | Advisory Board Chair & Founder